Etale cohomology of diamonds: Morphisms of v-stacks

 We will also need to extend other notions like injections, open and closed immersions, and separated maps to morphisms of sheaves.
 These notions work better for v-sheaves, because of the following result.

 \begin{proposition} Let $X$ be a totally disconnected perfectoid space, and let $Y\subset X$ be a sub-v-sheaf.
 Then $Y$ is ind-representable.
-More precisely, one can write $Y$ as a ($\kappa$-small) filtered colimit of $Y_i\subset Y\subset X$ which are pro-constructible and generalizing subsets of $X$, in particular affinoid pro-\'etale over $X$. \end{proposition}
+More precisely, one can write $Y$ as a filtered colimit of $Y_i\subset Y\subset X$ which are pro-constructible and generalizing subsets of $X$, in particular affinoid pro-\'etale over $X$. \end{proposition}

 \begin{proof} Let $Z$ be any affinoid perfectoid space with a map $Z\to Y$.
 Then the image of the composition $Z\to Y\to X$ on topological spaces is a pro-constructible and generalizing subset $\bar Z\subset X$.
+(Indeed, any map of spectral spaces has pro-constructible image, and maps of analytic adic spaces are generalizing, so have generalizing image.)
 By Lemma~\ref{lem:subsetwlocal}, the subset $\bar Z$ is naturally an affinoid perfectoid space, and $Z\to \bar Z$ is a v-cover.
 As $Y$ is sub-v-sheaf of $X$, it follows that one gets a map $\bar Z\to Y$.
 Note that the category of pro-constructible generalizing subsets $Y_i\subset X$ for which the inclusion $Y_i\to X$ factors over $Y$ is filtered: This follows from the sheaf property of $Y$.
 This implies that $Y$ is the filtered colimit of such $Y_i$, as desired. \end{proof}

 \begin{corollary} Let $f: Y^\prime\to Y$ be a quasicompact injection of v-stacks.
 Then $f$ is quasi-pro-\'etale, and for every totally disconnected perfectoid space $X$ mapping to $Y$, the fibre product $Y^\prime\times_Y X$ is representable by a pro-constructible and generalizing subset of $X$. \end{corollary}